What’s the difference between a blog tour and a review tour?

 I understand that everyone will not always be able to fulfill their commitments.
 That’s just life.
 All I ask is that you give me enough notice so that I can find someone to fill your spot.

-However, if pulling out of promotions becomes a pattern, we both may come to the conclusion that promoting with me might not be the best arrangement for you at that time.
-You will always be welcome to resume your affiliation in the future when things calm down a bit.
+However, if pulling out of promotions becomes a pattern, we both may come to the conclusion that hosting with me might not be the best arrangement for you at that time.
+You will always be welcome to resume your hosting in the future when things calm down a bit.

 How long will I have to listen and review an audiobook?